Prevent email spoofing

 Securing email servers

-Offence: What is email spoofing?
-"The sender is real after all ..."
+Offense: What is email spoofing?
+"The sender is real..."

-Email spoofing or spoofing refers to the actions of, for example, a hacker pretending to send an email on behalf of a company or domain to which they do not belong.
+E-mail spoofing or spoofing refers to the actions of a hacker, for example, when he pretends to send an e-mail in the name of a company or domain to which he does not belong.
 A small example: An invoice is sent to companies or private individuals in the name of Telekom.de, but this invoice does not come from Telekom, but from the hacker.
-However, the domain looks correct on closer inspection.
-So how can this be?
+However, the domain looks correct upon closer inspection.
+So how can that be?

-Since e-mail is a form of communication that allows messages to be sent and received in a decentralized manner via protocols such as SMTP, there is no central body that can check sent messages for validity.
-As a result, it is easy to forge sender addresses.
-This must be thought of as putting a false sender address on a letter.
-For the recipient, it is not possible to evaluate whether a letter was actually sent by the specified sender without further measures and checks.
-The situation is fundamentally the same for e-mails.
+Since e-mail is a form of communication that enables decentralized sending and receiving of messages via protocols such as SMTP, there is no central body that can check sent messages for validity.
+This means that sender addresses can easily be forged.
+Think of it like entering the wrong sender address on a letter.
+It is not possible for the recipient to evaluate whether a letter was actually sent by the specified sender without further measures and checks.
+It's basically the same with email.

 The technical implementation of email spoofing

-For sending e-mails you basically do not need an e-mail server.
-We use the tool swaks here, for example
+Basically, you do not need an email server to send emails.
+We use the tool here, for example swaks

--headerHeader part of the email can be customized here, primarily it is about the "Subject" field.
+-headers The header part of the e-mail can be adjusted here, primarily the "Subject" or subject field

--body Here you can define the content of the e-mail
+-body The content of the e-mail can be defined here

--ehlo Name with which the sender logs on to the receiving mail server.
+-ehlo Name with which the sender registers with the receiving mail server

 The recipient of the e-mail will then see it as follows: